 - Soc504: Advanced Data Analysis for the Social Sciences (Spring 2016)

 - Soc500: Applied Social Science Statistics (Fall 2015)

 A note on teaching: The course designs above draw heavily from generations of kind instructors who have shared their materials with me.
-I'm particularly indebted to Matt Blackwell, Adam Glynn, Justin Grimmer, Jens Hainmueller, Gary King, Kevin Quinn and Matt Salganik.
+I'm particularly indebted to Matt Blackwell, Adam Glynn, Justin Grimmer, Jens Hainmueller, Erin Hartman, Gary King, Kevin Quinn and Matt Salganik.
 You can access the latest course materials for Soc500 and Soc504.
 If you have any questions, please feel free to ask me.

 If you would like me to write you a letter of recommendation, see these instructions.